CopperBadger/dotfiles/README.md

 * `xprop` -- X11 window info program, makes the window title section work.

-Xfce4-terminal, xterm, and rxvt-unicode (aka urxvt) have all been tested and supported with my color setup.
+Xfce4-terminal, xterm, and rxvt-unicode (aka urxvt) have all been tested and are supported with my color setup.
 Any other `~/.Xresources`-compatible emulator should be fine as well.
 In case you're wondering, I use urxvt.

 ## Installation